Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 17 Maret 2026 00.14.00 UTC
+- WIB: Selasa, 17 Maret 2026 02.17.21 UTC
-- WITA: Selasa, 17 Maret 2026 01.14.00 UTC
+- WITA: Selasa, 17 Maret 2026 03.17.21 UTC
-- WIT: Selasa, 17 Maret 2026 02.14.00 UTC
+- WIT: Selasa, 17 Maret 2026 04.17.21 UTC

 Kutipan Inspiratif:
-"Success depends upon previous preparation, and without such preparation there is sure to be failure."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: success
+Kategori: technology